 If you do get stuck with a bit of wait either end at Uno, there’s some cool artwork around the Uno Port itself.
 We took a bit of a liking to Garbage Fish here (look closely to see why we called him that).

-How do you Travel Around Naoshima?
+How Do You Get Around Naoshima?

 When I first heard about the island I thought it would be an island a few kilometres square and you’d just wander from one exhibit to the next – but that’s not exactly the case.